WE ARE SERIOUS ABOUT USING DRONES IN OUR SEARCHES

 AVIATION FOR WOMEN

-In this international magazine, SIC UAV pilot Nancy Rimm Staples, is highlighted in an article titled “THE POWER OF DRONES, INSPIRATION FROM A MAINE UAS PILOT”. (to read the article, click on the thumbnail to the left or here)
+In this international magazine, SIC UAV pilot Nancy Rimm Staples is highlighted in an article titled “THE POWER OF DRONES, INSPIRATION FROM A MAINE UAS PILOT”. (to read the article, click on the thumbnail to the right or here)

 INSIDE UNMANNED SYSTEMS